iWinston/typeorm-plus/docs/supported-platforms.md

 In the next releases we are planning to support NativeScript platform as well.

-Please feel free to join a community and help us with new features and supporting a new platforms!
+Please feel free to join a community and help us with new features and supporting a new platform!